mendix/CommunityCommons/README.md

 *StringLength* - Returns -1 if the value is empty, the length otherwise.

 *StringRightPad* - Pads a string on the right to a certain length.

+*StringSimplify* - Removes all diacritics from a string

 *StringTrim* - Left and right trims a string (that is; removes all surrounding whitespace characters such as tabs, spaces and returns).